hidelab/diffcoexp/README.md

 g).
 All the genes in DCLs are tested for their enrichment of DCLs, i.e, whether they have more DCLs than by chance using binomial probability model (Jiang et al., 2016).
 Those with adjusted p value less than the threshold *q.dcgth* are included in DCGs.

 ## 2. Installation and removal
-From May 2018, this package will be available from Bioconductor and can be installed within R as follows:
+This package is available from Bioconductor and can be installed within R as follows:
 ```R
 ## try http:// if https:// URLs are not supported